 There are light refreshments available so come along and chat.
 If anyone wishes to donate a religious book it will be gratefully received.
 Happy Reading.......

-An invitation is sent to all the bereaved to come to the Hughes Room if they wish to meet up with those in similar circumstances
+An invitation is sent to all the bereaved to come to the Hughes Room to meet up with those in similar circumstances

-New team members are welcome to support the bereaved.
-New volunteers will need to undertake the Archdiocese course.
+New team members are welcome, however, they will need to attend the Archdiocesan course.

 The Bible Study group was set up in 2010 to meet the needs of those who wish to study the Bible in greater depth.